Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship

 Narcissistic Co-Dependence: The Dalia Lama

 I had the opportunity to receive teachings from The Dali Lama for ten days in 1999!
 It was at least as amazing as you can imagine it would be.
-At the end of the ten-day training when summing up our collective experience, he shared something that made me laugh at the time.
+At the end of the ten-day training, when summing up our collective experience, he shared something that made me laugh.
 I am going to paraphrase what he said, “I hope these ten days were helpful to you.
 I did my best to offer you these teachings.
 If nothing else, at least I stayed healthy the ten days we were together.”
-This training with The Dalai Lama was in Bloomington, Indiana; where his older brother lives.
+This training with The Dalai Lama was in Bloomington, Indiana, where his older brother lives.
 He had visited there a few years before this training and was sick and coughing for several days.
-I think this is an excellent example of humility, being present and being 100% human.
+I think this is an excellent example of humility, being present, and being 100% human.

 Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship - Providence Holistic Counseling Services - gurus-and-thin-air comic

-This reminds me of a short video clip of Nelson Mandela preparing himself to be a guest on Oprah.
+This reminds me of a short video clip of Nelson Mandela preparing to appear on Oprah.
 I will include the video so you can experience it for yourself.

 If people like Nelson Mandela and The Dalai Lama do not see themselves as more important or better than anybody else, why should you or I?